lstratman/EasyConnect/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/u8ugbo8oh1mffhet?svg=true)](https://ci.appveyor.com/project/lstratman/easyconnect)

-### Get the installer for the latest released version <a href="http://lstratman.github.io/EasyConnect/updates/EasyConnect.msi" target="_blank">here</a> or for the latest CI version <a href="https://ci.appveyor.com/api/projects/lstratman/EasyConnect/artifacts/Installer/bin/Release/EasyConnect.msi" target="_blank">here</a>.
-You can also install it from the Microsoft Store <a href="https://www.microsoft.com/en-us/store/p/easyconnect/9nml5g3phdg1?rtc=1" target="_blank">here</a>.

 This is a Windows tabbed remote desktop application whose UI was designed to resemble Chrome's.
 Currently it supports Microsoft's Remote Desktop Protocol (RDP), Secure Shell (SSH), PowerShell, and VNC but has a plugin architecture designed to enable third-party support for other protocols such as Citrix, etc.

 <a href="http://lstratman.github.com/EasyConnect/images/screenshots/bookmarks.png" target="_blank"><img src="http://lstratman.github.com/EasyConnect/images/screenshots/thumbnails/bookmarks.png"/></a>